Tudat/tudat/tutorials/tudatFeatures/estimationSetup/observationModelSetup.rst

 * :literal:`one_way_range` Range (in meters) between two link ends.
 Observable has size 1.
 Requires :literal:`transmitter` and :literal:`receiver` link ends.
 * :literal:`angular_position` Right ascension and declination (in radians) of one link end (the transmitter) as observed by other link end (the receiver) as measured in the base frame in which the states of the link ends are defined.
 Observable has size 2.
 Requires :literal:`transmitter` and :literal:`receiver` link ends.
 * :literal:`position_observable` Three-dimensional position of link end (in m) as measured in base the frame in which the state of the link end is defined.
 Observable has size 3 (*x*, *y* and *z* components).
 Requires :literal:`observed_body` link end, which directly defines the body of which an observation is taken.
 Note that this observable is not realized in practice, but is typically used for testing or analysis purposes.
 It does not use a light-time calculation
 * :literal:`one_way_doppler` Doppler effect of a signal (dimensionless) between two link ends.
 Observable has size 1.
-The value is com[puted from range-rate between the link ends, divided by *c*.
+The value is computed from range-rate between the link ends, divided by *c*.
 Requires :literal:`transmitter` and :literal:`receiver` link ends.
 * :literal:`one_way_differenced_range` Doppler observable as it is typically obtained in interplanetary tracking in so-called 'closed-loop' mode (in m/s) between two link ends.
 Observable has size 1.
 The value is computed from the averaged range-rate over some integration time (see below).
 Requires :literal:`transmitter` and :literal:`receiver` link ends.
 * :literal:`n_way_range` Accumulated range (in meters) over any number of signal paths, may be used for two-way range (as in SLR or deep space tracking), as well as more exotic situations where more than 2 signal paths are used in generating the observable (as was the case for, for instance, the SELENE mission) Observable has size 1.
 The value is com[puted accumulating the light-time (multiplied by *c*) with any retranmission delays that the user defines (see below) Requires :literal:`transmitter`, :literal:`receiver`, as well as :literal:`reflector1`, :literal:`reflector2` ... :literal:`reflectorX` for X+1 signal paths (when only a :literal:`transmitter` and :literal:`receiver` are defined the observation is identical to a :literal:`one_way_range`)

-The settings for most obsevation model types are provided to an object of the :class:`ObservationSettings` class, which takes the type of observable, the light-time correction, se AAAA and observation biases AAAAA.
+The settings for most obsevation model types are provided to an object of the :class:`ObservationSettings` class, which takes the type of observable, the light-time correction, see AAAAA and observation biases AAAAA.
 For some observation models, however, specific additional information is required.
 Below the input to these classes is discussed in detail.

 .. class:: ObservationSettings